torchbox/calmerge/README.md

 Calendars are served based on their [name](#configuration), at `/{name}.ics`.

-Calendars which allow custom offsets (`allow_custom_offset = true`) can add `?offset_days=3` to customize the offset.
+Additional events cen be added at offsets from the original date using the `offset_days` configuration.
 Events can only be offset ±10 years.
-When not configured, this parameter is ignored.

 ### Static